 Mexique (1529 W. Chicago Ave.) – Mexique was developed by another Top Chef alum, Chef Carlos Gaytan.
 To be honest, we have only been here for brunch but we return frequently because the food is that good.
 I mean, it is so good that they were awarded a Michelin Star in 2013!
 They serve a Mexican French fusion cuisine, so the items at Mexique are pretty unique.

 Portillo’s (100 W. Ontario) – If you want to try a good Chicago-style hot dog – yellow mustard, chopped white onions, bright green sweet pickle relish, a dill pickle spear, tomato, pickled sport peppers and a dash of celery salt and absolutely NO ketchup – Portillo’s is a great place to get one.
-Also, do yourself a favor and get the chocolate cake milkshake.
+Also, do yourself a favor and get an order of their amazing fries as well as a chocolate cake milkshake.
 Yum!

 Do-Rite Donuts (50 W. Randolph St.) – Donuts are all the rage in Chicago right now, but I think you’ll find Chicago’s best donuts at Do-Rite.
 The Chocolate Glazed and Candied Maple Bacon are a-maz-ing.